 No. 03 Letting go of people

 There have been times in my life that I have found the need to let go of different connections.
-These might be relationships or friendships that weren’t the right fit anymore.
+These might be contacts, friendships or professional relationships that weren’t the right fit anymore.
 Perhaps they weren’t reciprocal or healthy.
 Maybe it was that they couldn’t survive change.
 Each situation is different and so is the rationale for disconnecting but the act of letting go of someone is universally the same.
 And I have done my share of this.